 While the amount people earn on Uber varies, there are a few ways to maximize this opportunity.
 Riders pay more for Uber during surge pricing.
 Surge pricing happens when the supply of drivers is limited in comparison to the demand.
 For example, when a concert lets out, there are often a lot of people who need rides, and not enough cars to provide them.
 If you can maximize your location, you may be able to earn even more with this method of making money.

 If you enjoy driving but are not keen on driving other people around, you might want to consider delivering items instead.
 Companies like DoorDash and Instacart allow people to sign up on their apps to deliver groceries and food to people.
 The pay is contingent on the dollar value of the deliveries you make, and you can earn tips from the people you deliver to.

 If you do not want to deliver sensitive items like food, you might want to consider a company like Amazon Flex.
 Amazon Flex is in about 50 cities nationwide, and their drivers deliver items from Amazon warehouses to their owners.
 While there is a chance you might have to drive food for Amazon Fresh or Amazon Restaurants, most of their deliveries are standard packages.

 Not that kind of hacker, become a cashback app hacker.

-If you require some extra dough, and you have to buy groceries anyway, might as well earn some cashback.
+If you require some extra dough, and you have to buy groceries anyway, you might as well earn some cashback.
 Don’t forget to print coupons online and grab your weekly newspaper insets, reward apps like iBotta stack with coupons.
-If you are first time user of iBotta between the sign-on and referral bonus you can make $100 or more.
+If you are a first time user of iBotta between the sign-on and referral bonus, you can make $100 or more.